 Originally from Millville, New Jersey, Callahan came to Clemson as a first-year student in 1969, majoring in English and working her way through college at local restaurant Pixie and Bill’s.
-She stayed at Clemson to pursue a master’s in regional and city planning, where she was the first liberal arts major accepted into the program.
+She stayed at Clemson to pursue a master’s in regional and city planning.

 One of Callahan’s professors recommended her for a position as the City of Clemson’s first community development director.
 She took that position and never looked back.
 Some of her work during that period still benefits the Clemson community today.
 She implemented a federal government grant to improve neighborhood infrastructure and housing.
 “I quickly learned that if management is kept informed of progress and issues and develops trust in you, you will be given a great deal of freedom to manage a program,” Callahan recalls.
 “I also learned the value of presence and inclusion by holding community meetings and just how kind people can be.”

 Two years later, Callahan went from local to national government when she was accepted into Jimmy Carter’s Presidential Management Intern Program.
 She served as an assistant to the deputy administrator for mobile source enforcement in the recently formed U.S. Environmental Protection Agency.
 That internship turned into a 12-year career in Washington, D.C., where she progressed through numerous assignments of increasing responsibility at the EPA.